Lawsuit over death of autistic man in a Pittsburgh jail alleges negligence, systemic discrimination

 Jeff Lagrotteria, Talotta's cousin, said Anthony called him from the jail but never mentioned his injury.

-“He just said he was scared and asked how he was going to get out of that place... so that's what we were working on," Lagrotteria said, adding that no one from the group home or the jail told him about the injury from the fight either.
+“He just said he was scared and asked how he was going to get out of that place ... so that's what we were working on," Lagrotteria said, adding that no one from the group home or the jail told him about the injury, either.
 “For years, he was taken care of by the group homes, and there were no issues.
 As soon as he gets into the jail, he got treated so horribly he died within days."

-Luciana Randall, president of Autism Connection of Pennsylvania, works with families all over the state who have incarcerated family members with developmental disabilities.
-But she said there are no comprehensive numbers of how many people incarcerated in the state have autism or developmental disabilities because jails do not screen for them.

-“Then, since jails are designed to punish, the people who work there are generally not willing to or able to support people with disabilities like this.
-I hear most often from those employees: Why are they here?
-They don’t belong here.
-Isn’t there somewhere else they can go?”
-Randall said, adding that there are no diversionary programs designed for people with these disabilities, but she believes there should be.

-Talotta was taken to a hospital two times as his injuries worsened, according to the lawsuit.
+Talotta was taken to a hospital twice as his injuries worsened, according to the lawsuit.
 He was ordered not to put weight on his foot, but jail staff removed a walking boot and took away his crutches because those devices were not allowed in the mental health unit.

 The hospital also prescribed antibiotics and daily dressing changes and wound care.
 But the antibiotics were never provided, jail staff confiscated the medical supplies given to him by hospital doctors and jail medical staff never performed any wound care, the lawsuit alleges.